Helping you grow closer to God

 Number one, the most fundamental one is this: their kids don’t see the reality of Christ being the center and the passion and the core of their family life.
 They can bring them to church, they can send them to a Christian school, they could even write a check, but what they don’t see is a mom and dad whose life is centered around the Word of God.
-They don’t see people that sit around the table and talk and share hearts.
 They don’t hear their mom or their dad talking about: “You know what?
 There was someone at work and they are going through a difficult time.
 And I think we need to take some of our money and we need to help them.”

 Faith is more caught than taught.
-They pick it up.
 But it’s not just your positives.
 They also need to see modeled: what do you do when you mess up?

 It was a very foreign concept to me as I read a lot of books and I wrote my thesis, actually, at Dallas Theological Seminary, on the role and responsibility of the father in transmitting values in the family.

 But what I knew is that I didn’t know how to be a dad and I thought, If I have to write this big, long paper, I should tackle the most important thing as a dad.